 Currently, the pipeline capacity, including non-CIS export pipeline capacity, and terminal access are allocated among oil producers on a quarterly basis in proportion to the volume of oil produced and delivered to the Transneft pipeline system in the prior quarter, planned oil production in the forthcoming quarter, and total pipeline capacity.
 Our non-CIS export pipeline allocation is equivalent to approximately one-third of the oil we produce and deliver to Transneft.
 Failure to pay taxes to the Russian government could result in the termination or temporary suspension of our access to the export pipelines.
 We do not believe that our share of pipeline export capacity will be materially adjusted in the near future.
-See "Item 3-Key Information-Risk Factors-Risks Relating to the Company."
+See "Item 3-Key Information-Risk Factors-Risks Relating to the Company-We are dependent on Transneft, a state-owned company that controls the monopoly pipeline system, for the transport of nearly all of our crude oil, and our ability to export crude oil is limited by the system for allocating access to Transneft's pipelines," "Item 3-Key Information-Risk Factors-Risks Relating to the Company-We must pay transportation expenses and tariffs to Transneft in order to maintain pipeline access, and these expenses and tariffs may be raised in the future, which could increase our costs" and "-Overview of the Russian Oil Industry-Regulation of the Russian Oil Industry-Oil and Refined Products Transportation Regime."

 Transneft sets the tariff rates for using its pipelines subject to the oversight of the Federal Tariffs Service, a successor to the Federal Energy Commission, which also regulates the activities of natural monopolies in petroleum and energy transmission networks.
 Pipeline transportation costs have risen substantially over the past several years.
 The overall price to transport crude oil depends on the number of Transneft "districts" through which the oil is transported.
-Currently, the pipeline tariff (determined using the Central Bank's ruble/U.S. dollar exchange rate at May 4, 2006 and exclusive of VAT) for us to transport crude oil to Butinge is approximately U.S.\$14.40 per ton; to Moscow approximately U.S.\$7.18 per ton; to the Kremenchug refinery approximately U.S.\$10.18 per ton; to Primorsk approximately U.S.\$14.59 per ton; to Novorossisk approximately U.S.\$13.71 per ton; and to Germany approximately U.S.\$10.94 per ton.
+From October 1, 2006, the pipeline tariff (determined using the Central Bank's ruble/U.S. dollar exchange rate at October 1, 2006 and exclusive of VAT) for us to transport crude oil to Butinge is approximately U.S.\$14.73 per ton; to Moscow approximately U.S.\$7.20 per ton; to the Kremenchug oil refinery approximately U.S.\$10.11 per ton; to Primorsk approximately U.S.\$14.78 per ton; to Novorossisk approximately U.S.\$14.09 per ton; and to Germany approximately U.S.\$11.37 per ton.
 In addition, Transneft charges a premium of U.S.\$2.5 per ton (exclusive of VAT) to deliver high sulfur content crude oil when it is mixed with other, low sulfur content crude oil.
 See "-Exploration and Production-Reserves and Fields-High Sulfur Content Crude Oil" under this Item for additional information on high sulfur content crude oil.